-Germany is devided about potato salad, seriously!
+Germany is divided about potato salad, seriously!
 There is the “South German Potato Salad” (or Munich Potato Salad) with a vinaigrette and the “Berlin Potato Salad” with mayo – and most people like only one of both.
 Not so me.
 I love both versions.
-But if you live in the South of the US, you might want to do the “Berlin” version in the hot season, since it has not mayo and therefor no health risk.
+But if you live in the South of the US, you might want to do the “South” version in the hot season, since it has no mayo and therefore won’t get bad so fast.

-South-German Potato Salad is pretty easy to prepare and there are several things to add to the original recipe, like apple pieces or sunflower seeds, boiled eggs etc.
+This Potato Salad is pretty easy to prepare and there are several things to add to the original recipe, like apple pieces or sunflower seeds, boiled eggs, etc.

 Warm or cold potato salad?